peteash10/peteashton.com/index.md

 ## Presences

-I have content on the following commercial online services, though my use fluxuates.
+I have content on the following commercial online services, though my use fluctuates.
 It's always best to email me than DM or similar.

 -	[Twitter](https://twitter.com/peteashton)
 -	[Vimeo](http://vimeo.com/peteashton/)